EU imposes counter-tariffs on US products from April 1, 2025

 Strasbourg, March 12, 2025

 The European Union must act to protect consumers and businesses.
 The countermeasures we are taking today are strong but proportionate.
-As the United States is imposing tariffs worth $28 billion, we are responding with countermeasures worth €26 billion.
-This is in line with the economic impact of the US tariffs.
+As the United States is imposing tariffs of 28 billion US dollars, we are responding with countermeasures of 26 billion euros.
+This corresponds to the economic scope of the US tariffs.

 Our countermeasures will be introduced in two stages – beginning on April 1 and fully implemented from April 13.
 In the meantime, we remain open to negotiations.